About Damn Time: Chart performance

 For the week dated April 30, 2022, "About Damn Time" debuted at number 50 on the US Billboard Hot 100 chart, with 7,000 digital downloads and 6.5 million U.S. streams.
 On the week dated May 14, 2022, the song jumped from number 60 to number 19, becoming her fourth top 20 hit.
 One week later, the song rose to number nine becoming her fourth top 10 hit.
-The song peaked at number one on the Billboard Hot 100 in its 14th week, becoming her second number one on the chart after "Truth Hurts", and the first number one hit to feature the word "damn" in its title.
+The song peaked at number one on the Billboard Hot 100 in its 14th week, becoming her second number one on the chart after "Truth Hurts".
 "About Damn Time" held at number one on the Hot 100 for 2 consecutive weeks.

 Promotion

 Lizzo previewed the song on The Late Late Show with James Corden in March 2022.
 She first performed the song in full on Saturday Night Live on April 16, 2022, where she pulled double duty as both host and musical guest.

 During the months following the song's release, Lizzo promoted "About Damn Time" heavily through TikTok, including a video celebrating the appointment of Ketanji Brown Jackson to the Supreme Court of the United States.
-TikTok personality Jaeden Gomez choreographed an easily replicable dance for the song that became a viral phenomenon on the platform; Lizzo spotlighted Gomez's choreography in multiple performance and tutorial videos.
+TikTok personality Jaeden Gomez choreographed an easily replicable dance for the song that became a viral phenomenon on the platform, which included celebrities, influencers, and musicians like Meredith Brooks, Sofia Carson, Jenna Dewan, Joe Jonas, Colleen Ballinger, Blake Shelton and many others; Lizzo spotlighted Gomez's choreography in multiple performance and tutorial videos.

 On June 26, 2022, Lizzo performed "About Damn Time" at the 22nd BET Awards; during the song, Lizzo stated, "It’s about damn time we stand in our power.
 Black people, my people."
 On June 27, The Late Late Show with James Corden premiered a Carpool Karaoke segment with Lizzo, which culminated in Corden and Lizzo performing the song's TikTok choreography with a troupe of dancers.
 Jaeden Gomez appeared as a cameo in the segment.

 Music video

 The song's music video was directed by Christian Breslauer.
 In the video, Lizzo runs out of a "Stressed & Sexy" support group meeting.
-While dancing in an school building, her outfit changes from a sweatsuit into a sequined jumpsuit that she wears for the remainder of the video.
+While dancing in a school building, her outfit changes from a sweatsuit into a sequined jumpsuit that she wears for the remainder of the video.
 In further scenes, Lizzo dances down a hallway with an illuminated dance floor and plays a flute while walking atop the water in a swimming pool.